Cryostat 3.0.0

 Once you have authenticated through the cluster’s SSO login you will be redirected back to the Cryostat web application.
 The redirect URL contains an access token for Cryostat’s service account with the permissions you have granted to it.
 The Cryostat web application passes this OpenShift token back to the Cryostat server on each request using Bearer authorization headers.
 The Cryostat server forwards this token back to the OpenShift auth server on each client request to check the token authorization for the current request.
 This access token will eventually expire and you will be required to log back in on the cluster SSO login page.

 For direct access to the Cryostat HTTP API you may follow the same pattern.
 Using a client such as curl, an OpenShift auth token can be passed with requests using the Authorization: Bearer header.
-The token must be base64 encoded.
 For example,

 Other Platforms Authentication